mstksg/inCode/copy/entries/five-point-haskell-1.md

 deleteApp :: AppId -> IO ()
 ```

-This is very convenient because you get functions for all IDs without any extra
+This is convenient because you get functions for all IDs without any extra
 work.
 Let's say you want to serialize/print or deserialize/read these IDs ---
-it can be very convenient to give them all the same type so that you can write
+it can be helpful to give them all the same type so that you can write this
-this logic in one place.
+logic in one place.

 ```haskell
 instance ToJSON Id where